Editorial Policy

 What we test vs. what we research

 • Lab-tested.
 Based on actual deployments in our test environment.
-Includes screenshots, specific hardware/software versions, and real failure modes we encountered.
+Includes screenshots, specific hardware/software versions, and real failure modes encountered.
 These articles are explicitly labeled and identify the test setup.

 • Research-grounded.
 Based on documented sources, vendor specifications, and community-reported experience — not personal testing.
 These articles are framed as analysis and decision-support, not as “I deployed this and here’s what happened.”